 An avid listener of podcasts and a self-described libertarian political junkie, Rodger found himself frustrated with the lack of quality libertarian content in his never-ending podcast queue.
 For years, the thought of starting his own show was always in the back of his mind.
 With a taxing job and a young family, that left little time to pursue a time-consuming hobby.
 But after one-too-many attempts to seek liberty through electoral politics, Rodger decided to pursue a new avenue for spreading the message of voluntaryism.
 With years of ideas and plans in his mind, The LAVA Flow Podcast was born.

 After his family moved to New Hampshire to join the Free State Project in the fall of 2015, Rodger found the Live Free or Die State to be chock full of liberty media opportunities.
 He also found himself with the space to have a dedicated in-home studio.
-Now with tightly honed his skills as a producer and marketer, Rodger expanded Pax Libertas.
+Now with tightly-honed skills as a producer and marketer, Rodger expanded Pax Libertas Productions.

-In early 2016, the Freecoast Freecast was born from the desire to inform and entertain the Free State Project’s members on the coast of New Hampshire.
+In early 2016, the Freecoast Freecast was born from the desire to inform and entertain the Free State Project’s members seacoast area of New Hampshire.
 This bi-weekly show began, with many thanks to hosts Matt Carano, Mike Vine, and Nicholas Boyle.
 The Freecast was the first of Pax Libertas’ podcasts to be live streamed on Facebook during the recording session.

 Shortly thereafter, The Ancap Barber Shop joined the Pax Libertas lineup.
 Scott McDonald and Adam Brown brought their talents to the liberty media circuit under Pax Libertas’ guidance.
 Their bi-weekly show is all about bringing down the state and making fun of politics in general.
 Scott really is an ancap barber in his spare time and brings, along with his friend Adam, his irreverence for politics to the show.